 Lazenby Laboratory

-Welcome to the website of the Lazenby Lab, established in August 2019 at the department of chemistry and biochemistry at the Florida State University (FSU).
-We are an electroanalytical chemistry lab at FSU, with research foci in:
+Welcome to the website of the Lazenby Lab, established in August 2019 at the department of Chemistry and Biochemistry at the Florida State University (FSU).
+We are an electroanalytical chemistry lab at FSU, with research interests in:

 • Electrochemical biosensing, including simultaneous multi-analyte detection using aptasenors.